comrumino/cpp-coursework/notes.md

 * uniform initialization syntax, one use is to avoid "C++'s most vexing parse" (like accidental prototype of thread)
 * mutex, (mutual exclusion) synchronization primitive used to lock the associated data while being accessed and unlocked when done
     * protect the right data---deadlocks, too much, or too little
-* oversubscription, when the number of threads running decreases performance due to task switching overhead
+* over-subscription, when the number of threads running decreases performance due to task switching overhead
 * cache ping-pong, passing data back and forth between caches many times
 * mutex cache ping-pong, allows the system to schedule another ready-to-run thread while waiting for the mutex
 * atomic operation cache ping-pong, at the processor level causes a stall which does not allow anything else to run